chang849/My-SQL-Work/README.md

 # My-SQL-Work
-This demonstrates some knowledge In SQL I have
+This demonstrates the knowledge I have in SQL